modxcms/fred/docs/getting_started.md

 If you’re interested in creating Themes from scratch, please see the [Theme Creation Tutorial](themer/themes.md).

-## Minimum PHP Version
+## PHP Requirements

-Fred requires PHP version 7.1.3 or later to run.
+Fred requires PHP version 7.1.3 or later to run with support for the `php-bcmath` extension.
+PHP 5.5.9 or later should work, but is not officially supported, and we strongly recommend using non-EOL versions of PHP.

+## Fred Editor Requirements
+The Fred editing tool requires a modern browser:

+- Chrome 29 or later
+- Firefox 28 or later
+- Safari 9.0 or later
+- Microsoft Edge